 One of the things I like about cooking is making recipes my own.
 Here are some suggestions on changes you could make to this creamy chicken noodle casserole

 - Egg noodles: As mentioned above, if you don’t like egg noodles, use your favorite pasta!
-I used wheat pasta in my chicken noodle soup casserole and it is a hit.

 - Vegetables: This recipe uses a pretty standard onion, carrot, celery mixture, but if that is not your jam, then sub in things like peas and mushrooms!